eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Besides the fact that the Regulation defines the PID as a category of data that is legally different from EAAs, another difference between PID and EAA is that the presence or absence of a valid PID determines whether a Wallet Unit is in the Operational or the Valid state, as discussed in [Section 4.6.3](#463-wallet-unit).

 As implied in that section, it is possible for a Wallet Unit to contain multiple PIDs.
-In fact, if the User has multiple nationalities, they may be able to receive a PID from multiple PID Providers in a single Wallet Unit.
+If the User has multiple nationalities, they may be able to receive a PID from multiple PID Providers in a single Wallet Unit.
 However, please note that a Wallet Provider is free to decide that its Wallet Unit does not support all PID Providers, and that, conversely, a PID Provider may decide that it does not support all Wallet Solutions; see [Section 6.5.2.3](#6523-user-validates-that-wallet-solution-is-usable-with-relevant-pid).
-Note that in this situation, the subject of all PIDs in the Wallet Unit will be the same person, namely the User of the Wallet Unit.
+Note that the subject of all PIDs in the Wallet Unit will be the same person, namely the User of the Wallet Unit.

-Additionally, a Wallet Unit may contain multiple PIDs, where these PIDs have different subjects.
-This may happen in case the User is a natural person representing another natural person or a legal person.
-Examples of this include a parent holding the PID of a child, or a guardian holding the PID of a disabled or elderly person they can legally represent, or a company owner holding a legal-person PID for their company.
-However, such a situation may lead to operational complexities.
-In general, how to handle legal representation use cases within the EUDI Wallet ecosystem is a topic that will be further discussed with Member States in the future.

 ### 5.4 Standardised attestation formats